Tuinal Abuse and Addiction Treatment Options

 Ideally, this is done in a treatment center under the supervision of addiction specialists and other medical professionals.
 Withdrawing from barbiturates alone and without support is not recommended because the patient does not need just physical support for the withdrawal but psychological care as well.

 When someone begins the process of withdrawal from Tuinal, it is an unpleasant experience with side effects.
-Therefore, it is important that people going through the process have support from a specialist treatment center and do not attempt it on their own.
+Therefore, it is important that people going through the process have support from a specialist treatment center and do not attempt it alone.

 - Coma